-Table 223 Supported VSAs
+Table 186 Supported VSAs (continued)

-61.5.1.1 Tunnel Protocol Attribute
+55.4.1.1 Tunnel Protocol Attribute

 You can configure tunnel protocol attributes on the RADIUS server (refer to your RADIUS server documentation) to assign a port on the Switch to a VLAN based on IEEE 802.1x authentication.
 The port VLAN settings are fixed and untagged.
 This will also set the port's VID.
 The following table describes the values you need to configure.
-Note that these attributes only work when you enable authorization (see Section 61.4 on page 404).
+Note that the bolded values in the table are fixed values as defined in RFC 3580.